 These two dates have been combined into a single Presidents Day which is now celebrated on the third Monday in February.

-Memorial Day which is held on the fourth Monday in May each year is one of two days commemorating Americas war dead (the other being Veterans Day).
-It was started as a commemoration to those who died during the American Civil War.
+Memorial Day which is held on the fourth Monday in May each year is one of two days commemorating America’s war dead (the other being Veterans Day).
+It was started as a commemoration of those who died during the American Civil War.

 The Fourth of July or Independence Day celebrates the signing of the Declaration of Independence (from the colonial rule of Great Britain) on July 4, 1776.
 Many Americans will fly the American flag outside their homes to commemorate Independence Day.

 Christopher Columbus landed in the New World on October 12, 1492.
 This US national holiday is celebrated on the second Monday in October though note that some states including Florida do not observe it as a national holiday.

-Traditionally on Thanksgiving Day (fourth Thursday in November), Americans will get together with their families and many will take the following day, the Friday, as holiday as well to make it a long weekend.
+Traditionally on Thanksgiving Day (the fourth Thursday in November), Americans will get together with their families and many will take the following day, the Friday, as a holiday as well to make it a long weekend.

 “Black Friday” as it is known is effectively the start of the pre-Christmas sales and this is followed by “Cyber Monday” which focuses on technology sales.